A Coaching Power Tool Created by Jenia Al Sbagh

-In the dictionary fear is: an unpleasant emotion caused by the belief that someone or something is dangerous, likely to cause pain, or a threat.
-Fear is a feeling, and every single emotion and memory we experience is based under the fear which is ingrained in our brain, and this fear controls us in all our actions and behaviors.
+In the dictionary, fear is an unpleasant emotion caused by the belief that someone or something is dangerous, likely to cause pain, or a threat.
+Fear is a feeling, and every single emotion and memory we experience is based on the fear which is ingrained in our brain, and this fear controls us in all our actions and behaviors.

-Fear is a common feeling between humans; every single human has a fear that comes from a danger or a threat.
-Are you aware the impact of this fear on our lives?
-How many times you feel a lot of barriers or roadblocks that prevent you in moving forward?
+Fear is a common feeling between humans; every single human has a fear that comes from danger or a threat.
+Are you aware of the impact of this fear on our lives?
+How many times do you feel a lot of barriers or roadblocks that prevent you from moving forward?
 Fear traps us like a bird whose trapped in gage, so how can we open this gage and feel free of fear?

-There is a study found by Dr. Joseph LeDoux, that calls for how is fear working in our brain and its influence in the emotion.
+There is a study found by Dr. Joseph LeDoux, that calls for how is fear working in our brain and its influence on emotion.

 Much of the research is centered on the amygdala, a tiny structure deep in the brain that is crucial for the formation of memories about significant emotional experiences.
 Damage a rat’s amygdala and it “forgets” to be afraid.

 To trace the cell networks involved in fear, Dr. LeDoux and his colleagues first conditioned rats by pairing a loud noise with a mild electric shock to their feet.
 The rats soon showed fear when they heard the noise without the shock.
-The researchers presume fear conditioning occurs because the shock modifies the way in which neurons in several brain regions interpret the sound of the stimulus.
+The researchers presume fear conditioning occurs because the shock modifies how neurons in several brain regions interpret the sound of the stimulus.

 In time, however, the rats gradually lose their fear of the sound.
 Some part of the rat’s brain outside the amygdala seems to control the fear response, Dr. LeDoux said.
 But it does not eliminate it.